-The AD7764 offers an overrange function in both a pin and status bit output.
-The overrange alerts indicate when the voltage applied to the AD7764 modulator input pins exceeds the limit set in the overrange register, indicating that the voltage applied is approaching a level where the modulator will be overranged.
+The AD7765 offers an overrange function in both a pin and status bit output.
+The overrange alerts indicate when the voltage applied to the AD7765 modulator input pins exceeds the limit set in the overrange register, indicating that the voltage applied is approaching an overrange level for the modulator.
 To set this limit, the user must program the register.
-The default overrange limit is set to 80% of the $V{\rm REF}$ voltage (see the AD7764 Registers section).
+The default overrange limit is set to 80% of the $V{REF}+$ voltage (see the AD7765 Registers section).